 The beaches of Santorini are unlike any others found in Greece.
 Rather than the dazzling white sand beaches found throughout the country, the island boasts a fabulous collection of different coloured sand and pebble beaches thanks to its unique volcanic nature.

-Red Beach is situated on the south-west coast and, as its name suggests, features a strip of vibrant red sand and matching lava-coloured cliffs.
+Red Beach is situated on the southwest coast and, as its name suggests, features a strip of vibrant red sand and matching lava-colored cliffs.
 Difficult to reach by foot, the shore is best approached via tender, meaning luxury yacht-goers are in a prime position to pay a visit.

-In the south-east, a two-kilometre sweep of black sand and pebbles form part of the upmarket village of Kamari, while not much further along the coast is a expanse of dark volcanic sand making up the beaches of Perissa, Perivolos and Agios Georgios.
+In the southeast, a two-kilometre sweep of black sand and pebbles form part of the upmarket village of Kamari, while not much further along the coast is an expanse of dark volcanic sand making up the beaches of Perissa, Perivolos and Agios Georgios.

 Palea Kameni is a small island lying at the centre of Santorini’s caldera and, due to its volcanic nature, hot springs are located off its coast.
 Yacht-goers arriving by tender can jump straight in and rejuvenate in the deliciously warm waters.

 The high sulphur content is responsible for both the orange-tinged waters and the distinctive smell, yet also rich in iron and manganese, the springs are recognised for their therapeutic healing properties.
 But, beware, don’t wear your best swimming costume as the sulphur can turn it orange.

 Another activity to include in your itinerary before or after visiting the hot springs is climbing the active volcano on Nea Kameni, a nearby island.
 It’s possible to hike along its black lava sides, which contrast spectacularly with the sapphire skies, and trekkers will also be rewarded with wonderful views of the iconic hilltop village of Oia.